Chicago Schools with Game Programming Degree Programs

 The bachelor's degree program in computer game development is made up of a combination of liberal studies, electives, and major classes, as well as concentration classes in game design, gameplay programming, or systems programming.
 The gameplay programming concentration combines computer science, computer graphics, linear algebra, artificial intelligence, and game physics.
 In this concentration, students take classes in C++, object-oriented game development, and practical scripting for games along with elective courses.

-Master of Science in Computer Game Development
+Master of Science in Game Programming

 University of Illinois at Chicago